Lion

 White Lions

 Lions usually have yellowish or light brown fur.
-There are also white lions, but they are very rare.
+There are also white ones, but they are very rare.
 Their coat color results from a rare mutation in their genes.
 However, they're not albinos.
 Albinos lack the color pigments and have red eyes.
 White lions typically have blue eyes.

 Can You Cross a Lion With a Tiger?